Understanding the No-Fault Divorce Process: What Separating Couples Need to Know

 What is no-fault divorce?

 Resolution, our professional body, campaigned to end the blame game for a number of years.
 Eventually, the Divorce, Dissolution and Separation Act was passed in 2020.
 We thought that the act would come into force earlier, but it was delayed until 06 April 2022.
-Now that it has arrived, we can get rid of all these horrible terms like adultery and unreasonable behaviour and people can apply for a divorce or dissolution on the basis that their relationship has broken down irretrievably and needs to end.

 What are the practicalities of the Divorce, Dissolution and Separation Act?

-A huge change introduced by the Divorce, Dissolution and Separation Act is that joint applications can now be made which is a really positive step.
-And the main difference, of course, is that those applying for divorce or dissolution no longer have to prove anything, they can simply state that their relationship has irretrievably broken down.
 This paves the way for separating couples to work more cooperatively.
-If the court does need to intervene, conduct will still be taken into account where it is relevant in terms of finances and children, but this will not apply in the vast majority of cases.
+If the family court does need to intervene, conduct will still be taken into account where it is relevant in terms of finances and children, but this will not apply in the vast majority of cases.
 People are now able to move on without having to evidence what happened when and remember who said what.

 What else should separating couples think about when applying for a divorce or dissolution?

-Divorce or dissolution legally ends the relationship, but it doesn’t do anything more than that.
-As family lawyers, what we are concerned about is that people will forget to sort out the finances.
-If pensions are not taken into account when a couple splits, one of the parties could suffer financially in the long term.
-Anyone who is contemplating divorce or dissolution should seek legal advice about the financial settlement – dividing property and pensions – and also child arrangements.
-We encourage couples to attend mediation so that they have the opportunity to talk things through and arrive at a fair agreement.
-Decisions reached in mediation can then be turned into a court order to finalise the financial aspects of the relationship once and for all.
-You only get one chance to sort things out and it has to be done properly.
+The final order legally ends the relationship, but it doesn’t do anything more than that.
+As family law solicitors, what we are concerned about is that people will forget to sort out the finances.
+Especially if pensions are not taken into account when a couple splits, one of the parties could suffer financially in the long term.

 What can couples expect when they attend mediation?